elasticio/elasticio.github.io/content/_guides/managing-user-roles-in-a-tenant.md

 ## User Invitations

-When you invite a user to join the Contract the platform generates a unique, one-time invitation token and sends it to email address you specify.
-The potential user clicks on a the provided link including the one-time token.
+When you invite a user to join a Contract the platform generates a unique, one-time invitation token and sends it to email address you specify.
+The potential user clicks on the provided link including the one-time token.
 When the potential user clicks and joins your contract this token becomes invalid and can not be used anymore.

 ### Delete Invitation